AnasBenAmor10/OpenLayers_Geospatial_Project/README.md

 ### 🌐 **osm_gs.js**

 Combines **OpenStreetMap** with **GeoServer** layers, similar to **geoserver.js**, but also includes additional layers for custom shapes such as **Point**, **Line**, and **Polygon**.
 Allows users to draw shapes and save coordinates (points, circles, lines, polygons), which are stored in the `drawnFeatures` variable.

 ---

-## How it Works 🌍

-This system allows users to interact with geospatial data through a web interface.
-Here's how it works:

-1. **Frontend (OpenLayers & Web App)** 🌐:
-   Users interact with a map using OpenLayers to draw points, lines, or polygons.
-These actions generate geospatial data.

-2. **Backend (API & Database)** 💻:
-   The frontend sends the data to the backend **node.js**, which processes and stores it in a **PostgreSQL** database with **PostGIS** for efficient geospatial management.

-3. **PostgreSQL/PostGIS** 🗄️:
-   Geospatial data is stored and queried in PostgreSQL with the PostGIS extension, supporting various geospatial operations.

-4. **GeoServer** 🌐:
-   **GeoServer** can serve the data via WMS/WFS, which can be used by OpenLayers to display the data.

-This system integrates these components to collect, store, and visualize geospatial data in a web app. 🌍📊

----